AR20-4/AR20-4/README.md

-### Hello!
-I am Rachel 🙋🏼‍♀️
+### 👋 Hello!
+GitHub community!
+I'm Rachel,🙋🏼‍♀️

-I am a multi-talented professional with expertise in web development who loves crafting lines of code into stunning visually appealing, and user-friendly websites.
+a multi-talented professional with a deep passion for crafting lines of code into stunning, visually appealing, and user-friendly websites.

-I’ve been passionate about coding for the past 3 years.
-My focus is building full-stack web applications using HTML, CSS, JavaScript, React, Tailwind, MongoDB, Node.js, and Express.
-However, I believe a great developer is not beholden to one specific language, but has the knowledge to choose the best tool for the job therefore I am willing to learn more languages and frameworks.
+For the past 3 years, I've immersed myself in the world of coding, focusing on building full-stack web applications using HTML, CSS, JavaScript, React, Tailwind, MongoDB, Node.js, and Express.
+I believe in the power of versatility and adaptability, which is why I'm always eager to learn new languages and frameworks to stay ahead in the ever-evolving tech landscape.

-I am looking for opportunities to showcase my coding skills and would love to join a close-knit team of developers where I can quickly make an impact.
-If you’re hiring, let’s chat! :wink:
+I am currently seeking opportunities to showcase my coding skills and contribute to a dynamic team of developers where I can quickly make a meaningful impact.
+Whether you're looking for a dedicated front-end specialist, a savvy full-stack developer, or someone who thrives in collaborative environments, let's connect! :wink:

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on mastering React and have a strong interest in diving into Next.js after